ktr0731/evans/README.md

 }
 ```

-Evans constructs a gRPC request interactively and send the request to gRPC server.
+Evans constructs a gRPC request interactively and sends the request to a gRPC server.
 Finally, Evans prints the JSON formatted result.

 ## Supported IDL (interface definition language)